intel/userspace-cni-network-plugin/README.md

 ## Build & Clean

-This plugin is recommended to build with Go 1.7.5 which is fully tested.
-Other versions of Go are theoretically supported, but MIGHT cause unknown issue, please try to fix it by yourself.
+This plugin is recommended to build with Go 1.7.5 and VPP 17.01 which is fully tested.
+Other versions of Go and VPP are theoretically supported, but MIGHT cause unknown issue, please try to fix it by yourself / Welcome PR for latest VPP version.

 ```
 #./build